from training.npr.org: https://training.npr.org/2018/09/24/focus-audio-stories-exercise-with-your-newsroom/

 Print and audio journalism exist in the same world — but the terrain is different.
 Let this serve as your map.

 Pitching is hard.
-Every one of us has gotten excited about an idea … and been shot down.
 We compiled the best tips for getting to “yes” — and some common pet peeves — from NPR editors.

 A good radio hooks your audience.
 Here are five examples of great intros — and why they work.